Transforming how scientists apply for licences in the UK - Live phase

 • creating a dashboard with performance data for managers

-As the service was live it was important we continued to maintain it and add new features in ways that weren’t disruptive to users.
+With the service in live use by the public, it was important we added the new features in ways that weren’t disruptive to users.

 In total we carried out over 270 research sessions as we designed, tested and iterated the new features before making them live.